 Snakes can be a risk in the alpine area.
 The Alpine Copperhead is a venomous snake which lives above the snow line in Australia and is active almost all year round.
 I did see one during my hike in the middle of summer, on the Cobrunga Ditch Walking Track section.
-It pays to be aware of them and carry a snake bandage with you.

 Nearby Hotham walks

 If you’re spending more time around the Hotham area and in the Alpine National Park, there are plenty of other Mt Hotham walks and trails to explore.

 Mt Hotham summit walk | This short walk of about 3km return takes you from the Hotham village to the top of Mt Hotham summit.
 You can start just up from the main Corral Car Park where a management track leads to the summit.
 It offers panoramic views from the top.